 Other definitions may describe the process as standing alongside an individual who is disadvantaged and speaking out on their behalf.

-At Foster Carers Association NT we strive to achieve the most desirable outcomes for our carers.
+At Foster and Kinship Carers Association NT we strive to achieve the most desirable outcomes for our carers.

 If you would like to discuss any concerns you may have, or need further guidance, please complete the advocacy form and we will make every effort to assist in the progression and resolution of your matter.

-When can foster and kinship carers request advocacy and support from Foster Carers Association NT?
+How can carers make a request for support or advocacy from Foster & Kinship Carers Association NT?